alexisbl14/netflix-content-analysis-2008-2020/README.md

   | `listed_in` | Original genre for the title |
   | `show_id` | ID for the TV Show or Movie |

-   _Note: Titles with more than one genre had one row for each genre._
+   _Note: Titles with multiple genres appear as separate rows._

   `netflix_titles_countries`